 The Supreme Court concludes that since the terms of an agreement to allow a re-allocation take into account the specific results of each of the group companies, the terms of this re-allocation cannot be regarded as an indirect subsidy.
 However, this allocation should neither undermine the corporate benefit of each group member nor the minority shareholders rights; otherwise, this will result in an abnormal act of management.

-French parent companies (i.e. companies incorporated in France and holding qualifying shares that represent at least 5% of the issued capital of subsidiaries, French or foreign) have the option of excluding 95% of the subsidiaries' net dividends from CIT (5% of charges and expenses must be added back to the parent company’s taxable results).
+French parent companies (i.e. companies incorporated in France and holding qualifying shares that represent at least 5% of the issued capital of subsidiaries, French or foreign) have the option of excluding 95% of the subsidiaries' net dividends from CIT (5% reduced to 1% in certain circumstances of charges and expenses must be added back to the parent company’s taxable results).
 The French parent-subsidiary regime extends to certain shares without voting rights.
 There is no formal commitment to have held the shares for at least two years, and companies can benefit from this regime from the acquisition date of the shares.
 However, the obligation remains to hold the shares over this two-year period.
 Certain shares of listed real estate companies are not eligible to the French parent-subsidiary regime.

 The taxation of dividends received by a parent company from its subsidiary cannot be capped at the amount of the expenses actually incurred by the parent company.
-Thus, the tax liability will be equal to 5% of the dividends received, tax credits included.
+Thus, the tax liability will be equal to 5% (or 1%) of the dividends received, tax credits included.

 The French parent-subsidiary regime is not applicable to dividends paid from entities located in an NCST.

 In principle, the subsidiary’s shares must be kept by the parent company for at least two years in order to benefit from the participation-exemption regime.
 However, some operations lead to a break of the two-year holding period.
 In that case, the exchanged shares are deemed withheld until the sale of the securities received in exchange.